Young Women’s Initiative Report Recommendations

 - Ensure that the next progress report on Career Pathways incorporates key metrics on women workers, particularly noting progress on economic security for women workers in the industries dominated by women that are among the Administration’s Industry Partnerships focus (healthcare, retail and food service).

-In November of 2016, the Council passed legislation to create an Office of Labor Standards at the Department of Consumer Affairs.
-The Council and the Administration invested $100 million towards a significant expansion of DYCD’s Summer Youth Employment Program (SYEP) to a year-round employment program that includes a summer job, 60,000 SYEP placements and an …READ MORE
+In 2015 the Council passed legislation to create an Office of Labor Standards at the Department of Consumer Affairs.
+The Council and the Administration invested $100 million towards a significant expansion of DYCD’s Summer Youth Employment Program (SYEP) to a year-round employment program that includes a summer job, 60,000 SYEP placements and an additional 6,000 …READ MORE

 Community Support & Opportunity